Submissions are currently closed.

 What Stanchion is Always Looking For

-*Stories & poems previously workshopped &/or published on social media, photographs and drawings posted on Instagram and Twitter, as well as writing published on a personal blog, are now in play to be considered for publication in Stanchion.
+*Stories & poems previously workshopped &/or published on social media, photographs and drawings posted on Instagram and Twitter, as well as writing published on a personal blog, will be considered for publication in Stanchion.

 *no abuse, rape, or violence toward women, children, or animals will be tolerated or considered.

 A maximum of 3 total pieces in a single email (with individual maximums being 3 poems, 2 pieces of prose, 3 pieces of visual art - so feel free to mix and match up to 3 total) will be accepted.
 In your submission email, please tell me something about yourself, and provide links to your social media channels (if applicable) along with your work as PDFs or Word documents.
 Long after your issue of Stanchion is published, I will be championing you and your art, so it's nice to make a human connection, not just a transactional one between artist and editor.

 Stanchion doesn't charge a fee to submit and doesn't use Submittable.
 Simultaneous submissions are okay, just please let me know if a piece was accepted elsewhere (also, congrats in advance on that!)

 Money and Rights:

 All creators who have their work accepted for publication will receive $15 plus one complimentary copy of that issue of Stanchion.